Ajatt-Tools/nhk_2016_pronunciations_index_mp3/README.md

 # NHK-2016 pronunciations index (mp3 files)

-This an audio source for [AJT Japanese](https://ankiweb.net/shared/info/1344485230).
+This is an audio source for [AJT Japanese](https://ankiweb.net/shared/info/1344485230).
 It maps words to their pronunciations.
 To use the audio source,
 install AJT Japanese,